lfourky/file-splitter/README.md

 # file-splitter
-A small Go utility application for splitting a large file (think gigabytes) into smaller, customizable, ones.
+A small Go utility application for splitting a large file (think gigabytes) into smaller ones.